alexcrichton/rack-pubcookie/README.md

 rack-pubcookie
 ==============

-This is an implementation of the [pubcookie](http://pubcookie.org) protocol over Rack.
+This is an implementation of the [pubcookie](http://pubcookie.org) protocol over Rack in Ruby.

 Installation
 ------------